gerencserlab/IA-Pixelwise-Correlation/README.md

-# Image analysis pipelines for analysis neuronal proteinn aggregates
+# Image analysis pipelines for analysis neuronal protein aggregates
 These pipelines use a combination of morphological segmentation, pixel classifier, intensity measurments and cross correlation analysis to quantify various spects of intracellular and intranuclear protein aggregates.
-[This repository](https://github.com/gerencserlab/IATemplate/) contains custom image analysis pipelines for Image Analyst MKII
+[This repository](https://github.com/gerencserlab/IATemplate/) contains custom image analysis pipelines for Image Analyst MKII.

 ## List of pipelines
 * [Measure intranuclear aggregates and stain intensities in nuclei and dendrites with Labkit segmentation](Measure_intranuclear_aggregates_and_stain_intensities_in_nuclei_and_dendrites_with_Labkit_segmentation.md)